 Angelina Dickinson graduated from Spring Arbor University in 2013 with a Bachelors of Science in Fine Art and a Minor in Visual Art.
 She has played the piano virtually her entire life, and taught both piano and private voice lessons for five years, as well as performing in numerous choirs and touring music groups.
 Angelina started dancing at age 2, taking on and off ballet and tap while growing up.
 Starting in middle-school through college, Angelina studied Irish Step-Dance at the Academy of the Arts under Jesyka Beers.
 She has performed in a number of locations, including Las Cruses, New Mexico and Carlos Pas, Argentina.
 Angelina has also studied ballet at Grace School of Dance and Jackson School of the Arts for the past 5 years.
 In addition, Angelina has studied historic contra-dance, folk dance and both traditional and informal ballroom dance.
 Angelina was in both an East Coast Swing club and a Latin Dance Club in college and studied folk dance abroad in Argentina, Bermuda and Spain.
 Angelina has participated in various dramatic performing groups debuting in a university play at the age of 12.
 She has performed and provided costumes for numerous plays at Spring Arbor University, where she is currently employed as Costumer.
 Her studies in theatre included directing, theatre history, stage-combat, costuming, script-writing, and stage hair/make-up and effects (such as prosthetic creation and application.)
 Angelina began teaching theatre in 2014 at PIONEERS Home School Co-op and since then has branched out to direct her own theatre as well as consult at several community theatres in the Spring Arbor area and teach guest theatre classes for Ballet 5:8 in Chicago.
 Angelina loves the creative processes wherever it can be found, and continually strives to better herself as both an artist and a teacher.

 Jode Piotrowski, Art Program Coordinator has a business degree in Graphic Communications from Baker College.
 She also has a Child Development Associate from Jackson Community College.
 She owned and operated her own preschool, Happy Hearts Children’s Center for six years where she worked as the director and lead teacher in the classroom and she has worked at Northwest Preschool and in visual merchandising at Elder Beerman Stores.
-She has taught various art classes for Jackson School of the Arts, including on-site classes, summer art camps, as well as the After School Art Programs for the past five years.
-Jode began teaching at Jackson School of the Arts after helping with the creation of the props and scenery for the 4th Annual Fairy Festival.
+She has taught various art classes for Jackson School of the Arts, including on-site classes, summer art camps, as well as the After School Art Programs and is also the Director of Kids Create, an immersive preschool experience in the arts.

 Carey studied Art and K-8 Education at Adrian College.
 As a Jackson native, she has spent the last eight years in Jackson teaching Art to Kindergarten through eighth graders.
 She enjoys implementing her art experiences and art history background in all of her lessons and classes.
 She strives to create a supportive classroom nature, teaching young artist that there are NO mistakes in art.
 Everyone in her classroom can create an original masterpiece that they can be proud of!